 Users should familiarize themselves with the appropriate instrument documentation, including ESO supported calibration plans, as well as with all the various logistic-related aspects available from the La Silla and Paranal webpages.
 Please consult as well the ESO Instructions for Astronomers on Mission to Chile.

-All Visitor Mode users are encouraged to read the P2PP User Manual before arriving on La Silla or Paranal.
-Visitor Mode users of Paranal instruments should read the new P2PP version 3 User Manual.
+For general definitions related to Phase 2 preparation, visitors should read the new P2PP version 3 User Manual before arriving at Paranal.
 For La Silla, please refer to the documentation for P2PP for La Silla.

 Important note for VIMOS MOS Visitor Mode Observers: due to the demands of the mask preparation and manufacturing process, VIMOS MOS Visitor Mode observers must submit at least a part of their OBs well in advance of the observing run following the procedures outlined here.

 Targets and backup: Make sure you have enough targets for the whole night.
 In case you need more to fill the night, additional targets must be requested and approved in advance.
 Similarly, you should have a backup program in case the conditions do not permit your main program to be executed.
 In particular, keep in mind that strong wind often comes from the North, so backup targets to the South should be prepared.
 Additional targets, backup targets and change of set-up must be requested well in advance using this procedure.

 OB Preparation on the Mountain